You will have a better chance of getting a job if you can match your strengths to the skills that employers look for.

 1. Communication skills

-Communication skills are what you say, but also include your body language and tone of voice.
-To be good at communicating includes being a good listener, being able to explain things clearly, and being able to ask the right questions.
+Communication skills include speaking, writing, listening and digital communication (how you communicate online).
+To be good at communicating includes being able to explain things clearly, being able to ask the right questions and being a good listener.
 Communication is how you interact with other people.
-You need to be able to communicate both by speaking and in writing.

 Management skills are a combination of skills including problem-solving, the ability to make decisions, being a good communicator, being able to delegate tasks to others, time-management, organisation, and being able to motivate others.
 Managers usually supervise a team of people.
 However, management skills can also mean managing a project, or managing your own workload.